bollu/bollu.github.io/README.txt

   Melodic lines are called voices, and are layered.
 - Fugue has Inversion, Retrograde, Retrograde Inversion, Augmentation, Diminuition.
 - Bach, Little fugue in G minor.
 - Mnemonic to remember that bach came first: "Bach laid the track, Beethoven brought it back".
+Also,
 - "Mozart’s melodies moved after Bach’s Baroque brilliance bloomed"

 ### Classical Era